1992 Sinn Féin Headquarters shooting

-The 1992 Sinn Féin Headquarters shooting was a mass shooting committed by an 24-year-old off-duty RUC officer named Allen Moore at Sinn Féin's Falls Road office on Sevastopol Street in Belfast on 4 February 1992.
+A mass shooting was committed by an 24-year-old off-duty RUC officer named Allen Moore at Sinn Féin's Falls Road office on Sevastopol Street in Belfast, Northern Ireland, on 4 February 1992.
 The shooting left three people dead and two injured.

 Background

 Some time prior to the shooting, James Allen Moore (born 1967), a Constable in the anti-terrorist Divisional Mobile Support Unit (DMSU) of the RUC, had visited the grave of an RUC colleague in Comber, County Down.
 While there, he fired shots over the grave with a shotgun, before he was disarmed by other RUC members and taken to Newtownards RUC barracks, where he appeared agitated and aggressively intoxicated.
 When his blood alcohol levels were tested they were found to be over two and a half times the legal limit.
 The station doctor later said that he appeared to be suffering from an unusual degree of grief and depression, but that he had not detected anything that indicated psychiatric illness.

 While in the barracks, Moore called a colleague in Armagh, where was previously stationed, and talked about shooting republican suspects, however despite warning to another office present from his superior officer, Moore was allowed to leave Newtownards RUC station with his shotgun.
 Moore then went to stay with a colleague for the night, but failed to show up for a RUC medical examination the next morning, prompting a search for him out of concern for himself and others.